 The General Class License is the middle level of amateur radio licenses and has vastly-increased privileges on the HF bands—you can use these to talk with the world!

 Guided Self Study

-You can get the General Class License Manual by clicking on this link at Amazon.
 It’s actually somewhat less expensive on Amazon than at the ARRL website, and Amazon’s shipping charges are less too, which will save you a few dollars.

 If you have a question about any section, simply post a comment under that particular video.
 Others may have the same question!
 I’ll post my reply to every question.